ColeStrickler/CSGO-ModMenu/README.md

+# CSGO-ModMenu
-# Internal Mod Menu for CounterStrike Global Offensive
+Internal Mod Menu for CounterStrike Global Offensive

 Please Note: The netvar offsets are subject to change with game updates and will need to be updated as well.